 Assessment results add layers of self-awareness through three main areas: completing the survey, receiving the results, and being guided through a reflective journey–that’s the really cool part!
 While most 360 assessments stop at the observer feedback, our approach allows your input one more time before the report is finalized.
 This gives you the opportunity to share thoughts on your present and future approaches by category.

-Additionally, executive coaches use this assessment with their clients to advance understanding and shift behaviors.
-And, once certified, the executive coach has access to their own account where they can access their clients’ reports.
+Executive coaches use it with their clients one-on-one to advance understandings and shift behaviors.
+Once certified, the executive coach has access to their own account where they can access their clients’ reports.

 Areas of Assessment